Hexanders/stm-cluster-heightzer/README.md

 ```
 my_pic.group_clusters()
 ```
-to group thos points to separated cluster
+to group thos points to separated clusters

 At this stage you can manual add or delet cluster by clickin on it with the mouse.
 The cluster_peaker will choos the highest point in the near of your click point